-As of the date hereof, our board of directors consists of eight members, and we anticipate that our board of directors will consist of members upon the effectiveness of the registration statement of which this prospectus forms a part.
-Currently, each of our directors are members pursuant to the board composition provisions of our Third Amended and Restated Operating Agreement which agreement is described under "Certain Relationships and Related Person Transactions" in this prospectus.
+As of the date hereof, the board of directors of Deciphera Pharmaceuticals, LLC consists of eight members, and we anticipate that our board of directors will consist of members upon the effectiveness of the registration statement of which this prospectus forms a part.
+Currently, each of the directors of Deciphera Pharmaceuticals, LLC are members pursuant to the board composition provisions of the Third Amended and Restated Operating Agreement, which agreement is described under "Certain Relationships and Related Person Transactions" in this prospectus.
 These board of director composition provisions will terminate upon the completion of this offering.
 Upon the termination of these provisions, there will be no further contractual obligations regarding the election of our directors.
 Our nominating and corporate governance committee and our board of directors may therefore consider a broad range of factors relating to the qualifications and background of nominees, which may include diversity, which is not only limited to race, gender or national origin.
 We have no formal policy regarding board diversity.
 Our nominating and corporate governance committee's and our board of directors' priority in selecting board members is identification of persons who will further the interests of our stockholders through his or her established record of professional accomplishment, the ability to contribute positively to the collaborative culture among board members, knowledge of our business, understanding of the competitive landscape and professional and personal experiences and expertise relevant to our growth strategy.
 Our directors hold office until their successors have been elected and qualified or until the earlier of their death, resignation or removal.
 Our amended and restated certificate of incorporation and amended and restated bylaws that will become effective upon the completion of this offering also provide that our directors may be removed only for cause by the affirmative vote of the holders of at least % of the votes that all our stockholders would be entitled to cast in an annual election of directors, and that any vacancy on our board of directors, including a vacancy resulting from an enlargement of our board of directors, may be filled only by vote of a majority of our directors then in office.

 Director Independence.
-Our board of directors currently consists of eight members.
-Our board of directors has determined that of our eight members are independent, including for purposes of the rules of The NASDAQ Stock Market and relevant federal securities laws and regulations.
-Pursuant to The NASDAQ Stock Market rules, within a year of the effectiveness of the registration statement of which this prospectus is a part, our board must consist of a majority of independent directors.
-We intend to be in compliance with these rules within a year of the effectiveness of the registration statement of which this prospectus is a part.
+The board of directors of Deciphera Pharmaceuticals, LLC currently consists of eight members, and we anticipate that our board of directors will consist of members upon the effectiveness of the registration statement of which this prospectus forms a part.
+Our board of directors has determined that a part of the NASDAQ Stock Market and relevant federal securities laws and regulations.
 The NASDAQ Stock Market independence definition includes a series of objective tests, including that a director is not, and has not been for at least three years, one of our employees and that neither a director nor any of his family members has engaged in various types of business dealings with us.
 In addition, as required by The NASDAQ Stock Market rules, our board of directors has made a subjective determination as to each independent director that no relationships exist, which, in the opinion of our board of directors, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
 In making these determinations, our board of directors reviewed and discussed information provided by the directors and us with regard to each director's business and personal activities and relationships as they may relate to us and our management.
 There are no family relationships among any of our directors or executive officers.